 To ensure an optimal and secure experience, please upgrade to the latest version of your browser.

-Dan Clifton, Head of Policy Research for Strategas Research Partners, joins Liz to discuss President Biden’s first 90 days, the stimulus package, infrastructure spending, and potential tax changes.
+Dan Clifton, Head of Policy Research for Strategas Securities, joins Alicia to discuss President Biden’s Infrastructure plan, proposed inclusions, when spending would occur, and tax implications.

 Head of Policy Research